alexrhowe/APOLLO/README.txt

 the tables for similar tables, and interpolation could mask the actual differences.

+Plot Haze is run from the command line in the same way.
+It plots the particle cross sections from two specified haze tables (which may be absorption, scattering, or asymmetry parameter).
+Plot Haze takes 3 command line arguments:
+1. First cross section file name.
+2. Second cross section file name.
+3. Particle size in microns (rounded down to the nearest size on the table).

 MakeHaze is run from the command line as ./MakeHaze.
 It takes up to 3 command line arguments:
 1. Opacities directory for both input and output files.
 Default: ../Opacities